 PLENARY SESSION AND AWARDS CEREMONY

-The ASA Plenary session will be held Wednesday afternoon, 9 May, in Nicollet B/C. where Society awards will be presented and recognition of newly-elected Fellows will be announced.
+The ASA Plenary session will be held Wednesday afternoon, 7 December, where Society awards will be presented and recognition of newly elected Fellows will be announced.

-Two socials with complimentary buffets and cash bars will be held on Tuesday and Thursday, 8 and 10 May in the Exhibit Hall at the Hyatt Regency Minneapolis.
+Two socials with complimentary buffets and cash bars will be held on Tuesday and Thursday, 6 and 8 December, at the Grand Hyatt Nashville Hotel.

 The ASA hosts these social hours to provide a relaxing setting for meeting attendees to meet and mingle with their friends and colleagues as well as an opportunity for new members and first-time attendees to meet and introduce themselves to others in the field.
 A second goal of the socials is to provide a sufficient meal so that meeting attendees can attend the open meetings of the Technical Committees that begin immediately after the socials.

 The Women in Acoustics luncheon will be held on Wednesday, 7 December.
 The fee is USD $25 (students USD $15) for preregistration by 7 November 2022 and USD $35 (students USD $15) at the meeting.
 Those who wish to attend this luncheon must register online at AcousticalSociety.org.

 SOCIETY LUNCHEON AND LECTURE

 A Society Luncheon and Lecture sponsored by the College of Fellows will be held Thursday, 8 December, at 12:00 noon.
 This luncheon is open to all attendees and their guests.
 The lecture topic and speaker will be announced at a later time.
 Register online by 7 November 2022 at https://AcousticalSociety.org.
 Ticket cost is USD $40.00 each.